Can Shark Fishing be Sustainable?

 Similarly, assessments made by Seafood Watch, the National Atmospheric and Ocean Organisation (NOAA) and the Marine Sustainability Council (MSC), have recently stated that several shark fisheries in the USA can be considered sustainable.
 Whilst the three agencies disagreed in their findings to some degree, one of more of them stated that even the Atlantic and Pacific fisheries targeting the endangered shortfin mako (Isurus oxyrinchus) and the vulnerable (ironically named) common thresher shark (Alopias vulpinus) are actually sustainable (Shiffman & Heuter, 2017).

 But should we be fishing sharks at all?
 Wouldn't it be better for their conservation if they were never fished?
-Well, on the contrary, as many as 90% of the scientists that were asked in that American survey, actually stated that sustainable fisheries would be preferable to the blanket banning of shark fishing and that sustainable exploitation should be the primary goal for shark conservationists!
+Well, on the contrary, as many as 90% of the scientists that were surveyed, actually stated that sustainable fisheries would be preferable to the blanket banning of shark fishing and that sustainable exploitation should be the primary goal for shark conservationists!
 (Shiffman & Hammerschlag, 2016).

 So with all these brilliant methods for making shark fishing sustainable, why is it not just easy to make all shark fisheries sustainable right now?
 One of the greatest challenges facing shark conservationists is limited knowledge.
 We cannot plan how to make fisheries sustainable if we do not know details about their "life-history" - How long do they live?
 What age do they reach sexual maturity?
 How many pups do they have per litter?
 Where are their nursery habitats? etc..
 It is only when armed with this knowledge that we can determine how rapidly a shark population might recover when being exploited by fisheries (Ferretti et al, 2020).